 - Add your favorite toppings and devour.

-*Prepackaged potatoes are a good substitute for quick, last minute tacos.
+*Prepackaged potatoes are also a good substitute for quick, last minute tacos.

 *Generously season the potatoes.
 I usually don't measure the seasonings when I'm using one of the above methods.
 For a guide on measurements I suggest checking out my breakfast potatoes recipe.